 While a breast lift will result in a breast that appears more youthful, it does not increase the overall volume of the breast.
 Additionally, while the breast can appear more full, the increase is primarily in the lower portion of the breast.
 Women who desire an increase in breast size or who are particularly concerned about improving the fullness in the upper portion or cleavage area of the breast, should also consider augmentation.
 Breast augmentation and mastopexy are frequently performed together in a combined operation, although they can also be performed in separate, staged operations.
 For more information about breast augmentation with breast lift, click here.

-Pictured below is a 56-year-old patient of Dr. Forsberg’s who wanted to improve the sagging of her breasts that occurred with age and after having several children.
+Pictured below is a 56-year-old patient who wanted to improve the sagging of her breasts that occurred with age and after having several children.
 She did not want a large increase in size, and she wanted to enhance her cleavage and improve the fullness in the upper portion of her breasts.
 She chose to undergo a breast lift with augmentation using 213cc moderate profile silicone subpectoral implants.

 What are the biggest advantages and disadvantages of breast lift surgery (mastopexy)?